franciscoxavier04/pm-BIM/docs/user-guide/work-packages/edit-work-package/README.md

 A list with helpful pre-defined options will open, from which you can select:

 - tomorrow
 - in 3 days
 - in a week
 - in a month

-- at a particular date/time (clicking this option will open a modal to specify the time and date for the reminder).
+- at a particular date/time

+Selecting any of these options will display a modal.
+The time will be set to 9 am for the date you selected (apart from the last option).
+This modal allows you to adjust the pre-filled date and time if you'd like and, notably, to add a note.
+This note will be visible when the reminder is triggered in Notification center.

 > [!TIP]
 > All the pre-defined reminder options will be set to 9 am of the selected date.